josephhughes/V-gTK/New_scripts/README.md

 # Overview
-New scripts with class and init method for tool merging
+New scripts with class and init method

 ## Running the scripts
 ```shell